Reviews You Can Rely On

 Has a speed limit on downhills

 The Trek Roscoe 7 is a hardtail mountain bike built for adventure.
 Whether you want to ride your local singletrack, explore some old forest double track, or go on a bikepacking trip, this bike has you covered.
-The 29 x 2.6-inch Bontrager XR4 tires are fast, offer a surprising amount of traction, and allow for the use of lower tire pressure, which helps deliver a comfortable ride.
+The 29 x 2.6-inch Bontrager XR4 tires are fast, offer a surprising amount of traction, and allow for lower tire pressure, which helps deliver a comfortable ride.
 Climbing abilities are impressive, and this bike is a fun descender on the right terrain.
-While this bike is capable on singletrack, the versatility of this hardtail is what makes it really stand out.
+While this bike is capable on singletrack, the versatility of this hardtail makes it stand out.
 This bike is a great choice for riders looking to get out on adventure rides and value versatility over outright singletrack charging.

 Read more: Trek Roscoe 7 review